Planet of the Humans: Scientific accuracy

-The movie was criticized as outdated and misleading by climate scientists.
+The film was criticized as outdated and misleading by climate scientists.
 The film claims the carbon footprint of renewable energy is comparable to fossil fuels, when taking into account all different stages of its production.
 However, a large body of research shows the life-cycle emissions of wind and solar are much lower than those of fossil fuels.

 The film uses footage of a solar field that is up to a decade old, which critics argue may give a false impression of the maturity of the technologies in the present day.
 One field of solar panels the documentary shows operates with 8% efficiency of sunlight conversion, which is below the typical 15-20% efficiency of solar panels in use in 2020.

 The film also includes footage of a 10-year-old electric vehicle being recharged from a grid that is 95% powered by coal.
 The emissions intensity of electric vehicles varies depending on the source of electricity used to power the grid; however, as of 2020, they emit less than internal combustion vehicles in all but a few of the world's regions.
 As of 2015, electric vehicles emit on average 31% less than internal combustion vehicles for the same distance travelled.
 The average power grid derived slightly more than 60% of its energy from fossil fuels in 2019.

 A pie chart is shown in the film with total battery storage compared to yearly energy use, which is a factor of thousand higher.
 The filmmakers suggest that this amount of energy storage is needed to make sure intermittency of renewables does not lead to power outages.
 In reality, battery storage is only part of solving intermittency, and using a mix of different energy sources reduces the need for batteries.

 In a letter, filmmaker and environmental activist Josh Fox and academics including climate scientist Michael Mann have asked for an apology and a retraction of the film.
 They say the film includes "various distortions, half-truths and lies", and that the filmmakers "have done a grave disservice to us and the planet by promoting climate change inactivist tropes and talking points".

+The film includes egregious misquotes.
+For example, the film heavily criticizes logging-based biomass projects and then incorrectly implies that many environmental groups are strong supporters of such projects.
+At 1:05:54, the film shows a quote from the Sierra Club Biomass Guidelines saying "biomass projects can be sustainable."
+This quote is taken entirely out of context and is a misrepresentation of the document which states that:"We believe that biomass projects can be sustainable, but that many biomass projects are not.
+We are not confident that massive new biomass energy resources are available without risking soil and forest health, given the lack of commitment by governments and industry to preservation, restoration, and conservation of natural resources".